 The Faculty Forum showcases the work of the faculty of the VCU Department of English.
 This series, coordinated by Professor Catherine Ingrassia, carries on the collegial tradition of First Fridays, the department’s previous lecture series, which was organized by Professor Bryant Mangum.
 The subtitle of that gathering was “A Forum for Ideas on Research, Teaching, and Writing.”
 The Faculty Forum embraces that spirit and similarly seeks to offer a regular venue in which to share original work and build community through the exchange of ideas.
 These events are open to anyone interested in attending.
+Upcoming faculty forums will be posted here and on our events page.

 English Faculty Forum carries forward the department’s longstanding practice of scholarly intradepartmental exchange that extends all the way back to VCU’s earliest years.
 In 1969, a year after VCU was created with the merger of RPI and MCV, Ann Woodlief started a germinal departmental newsletter – called, appropriately, The English Exchange.
 Thus began the department’s convention of public exchanges about research, writing, and teaching.